How to choose a care home

 Who pays for care homes?

-Before your loved one can move into a care home, you need to know who is paying the care home fees.
+Before your loved one moves into a care home, it’s important to understand how their care will be funded.

-Most people who live in our homes receive funding through NHS Continuing Healthcare or a joint arrangement with the local authority.
+Most people living in our homes receive funding through NHS Continuing Healthcare or a joint funding arrangement with their local authority.

 NHS Continuing Healthcare